lukstei/trading-backtest/README.md

 The cointegration strategy or also known as pairs trading strategy tries to take two stocks and create a linear model to find a optimal hedge ratio between them to create a stationary process.
-Assume stocks A and B with prices Pa and Pb respectively, ` you set `Pa = alpha + beta*Pb` and try to find optimal `alpha` and `beta`.
+Assume stocks A and B with prices Pa and Pb respectively, we set `Pa = alpha + beta*Pb` and try to find optimal `alpha` and `beta`.
 One method to find `alpha` and `beta` is using a so called Kalman Filter which is a dynamic bayesian model and we use it as an online linear regression model for getting our values.
-After you've found the values you look at the residuals `Residual = Pa - alpha - beta*Pb`, and if the residual is greater than some threshold you go short n*A stocks and long n*beta*B, for some fixed `n`.
+After we've found the values we look at the residuals given by `residuals = Pa - alpha - beta*Pb`, and if the last residual is greater than some threshold value you go short n*A stocks and long n*beta*B, for some fixed `n`.

-For further explanations look you may want to look at:
+For further explanation and a formal definition of cointegration and the strategy you may want to look at:

 * https://www.quantopian.com/posts/how-to-build-a-pairs-trading-strategy-on-quantopian or
 * Ernie Chans book Algorithmic Trading: Winning Strategies and Their Rationale

 A good introduction video series to the Kalman filter can be found at Udacity (https://www.udacity.com/wiki/cs373/unit-2).

 ## How?